jbdura/jbdura/README.md

 - 👋 Hi, I’m @jbdura
 - 👀 web app dev and with a touch of web app security interest
-- 🌱 I’m currently learning Ruby and JavaScript
+- 🌱 I’m currently learning Ruby and JavaScript (Typescript) and Angular
 - 💞️ I’m looking to collaborate on ruby (Rails) and JavaScript (REACT) projects.
 - 📫 How to reach me @jbidura on twitter